telerik/fiddler-everywhere-docs/knowledge-base/capturing-traffic-from-terminal.md

 ### Resetting the Fiddler Proxy

-Once debugging with Fiddler Everywhere is done, reset the current environment proxy by removing the Fiddler Everywhere proxy variables.
-To achieve that, you can use the `unset` command on macOS and Linux.
+Once debugging with Fiddler Everywhere, reset the current environment proxy by removing the Fiddler Everywhere proxy variables.
+You can use the `unset` command on macOS and Linux to achieve that.
 On Windows, you need to set an empty string.

 The following example demonstrates how to unset the proxy on **macOS** and **Linux**.